 Omastar I got as a freebie gift after I bought a lot of Pokémon Canvas plush of someone on eBay.
 It was a nice surprise.
 I think he may have some sun damage on his shell, but overal he’s nice.
 He’s Gen I, so I don’t mind having him (especially for free!).

 Victini I got randomly in a lot as well.
 I have nothing with him, so I sold him to a local collector.

 Looking more into these, there are a few more I’d like.
-There’s a cute chilling Squirtle, a Squirtle with sunglasses, a waving Charmander, nurse Chansey, black Jynx, Meowth with a guitar and several more Pikachu I’d like.
+There’s a Squirtle with sunglasses, a waving Charmander, nurse Chansey, black Jynx, Meowth with a guitar and several more Pikachu I’d like.
 The older retro ones are quite nice too.

 Yes I have come around to liking them a bit more!
 Especially the anime ones.
 However, there’s still other collections I like to focus on first.
-But if I end up with some in a lot (which seems to be how I get these mostly haha) I’m not going to say no.
+But if I end up with some in a lot or find them cheap I’m not going to say no.

 Luckily Kid figures seem to be quite cheap.
 Most standard ones sell for £1~2, so it’d be easy to collect.
 There are some shiny and clear variants that can go for lots though.
 And because every single Pokémon has a Kid figure, it’d be a cool way to get one of each Pokémon for those completionists out there.

 If you like Pokémon figures but looking for something cheaper than the Tomy figures, these are a nice alternative.